LGBTplus mental health

 Research shows that young LGBT+ people are at more risk of mental health issues compared to people who don’t identify as LGBT+:

-- 13% of those who identify as LGBT+ who are aged 18-24 have attempted to take their own life in the last year.
+- 13 out of 100 LGBT+ people who are aged 18-24 have attempted to take their own life in the last year.

 Many older LGBT+ people have experienced ill-treatment because of their sexual orientation or gender identity in the past.
 This could have been at work, from authority figures or their own family.

 Some feel that their sexual orientation has, or will have, a negative effect on them when getting older.
-Their concerns are around future care needs, independence, mobility, health and housing.
+Their concerns can be around future care needs, independence, mobility, health and housing.

 Age UK have a section on their website for older members of the LGBT+ community.
-You can find the details for Age UK in the ‘Useful Contacts’ section below.
+You can find the details for Age UK in the ‘Useful contacts’ section at the bottom of this page.

-In a report, 16% of LGBT+ people said that they drank alcohol for more than 5 days per week in a 12-month period.
-This is compared to 10% of the non-LGBT+ community.
+In a report, 16 out of 100 LGBT+ people said that they drank alcohol for more than 5 days per week in a 12-month period.
+This is compared to 1 in 10 of the non-LGBT+ community.

 Heavy drinking or drug use can make existing mental health problems worse and potentially trigger new ones.